Kauai Beach Guide

 Polihale Beach

 This long, beautiful beach, with a view of the NaPali cliffs, is a must see Kauai beach.
-This is the final beach of the Napali Coast, and it’s guarded by the world’s tallest sea cliffs.
+Located at the western end of the Na Pali Coast and accessible only by dirt road from Kauai’s west side, it’s guarded by some of the tallest sea cliffs in the world, rising up to 4,000 feet.
 Driving the road to the beach can be exciting and treacherous.
 Try to rent an SUV if visiting Polihale Beach is on your list.
 Keep in mind that a military base occupies over seven miles of the beach, making only 10 miles of sand accessible to the public.
 However, the view of NaPali’s cliffs makes it worth the drive to get there.
 Due to strong currents, this is not an ideal beach for swimming, and no lifeguards are on duty.
+However, Queen’s Pond, a naturally protected tidal pool at the north end of the beach, offers relatively safe swimming on calm summer days.
 However, you can enjoy the tranquility of the wide open space while picnicking or camping.
 This is also an excellent place for a long romantic walk or an epic technicolor Kauai sunset.

-Beach Amenities: Limited Amenities on site.
-Amenities are available at nearby Polihale State Park including Public Parking, Public Restrooms, Public Showers, Picnic Area, and a Campground
+Beach Amenities: Polihale Beach is within Polihale State Park.
+Limited amenities include Public Parking, Public Restrooms, Public Showers, Picnic Area, and a Campground

 Stay Nearby!
 Explore Kauai hotels on TripAdvisor